 4783.5 Documenting the APS Guardianship Referral Form for Emergency Referrals

 APS IH / June 2012

-If there are indicators that the client is in need of guardianship and is appropriate for DADS Guardianship Services, the APS supervisor or subject matter expert (SME) immediately sends the DADS Guardianship Services supervisor a notification email containing:
+If there are indicators that the client is in need of guardianship and is appropriate for HHSC Guardianship Services, the APS supervisor or subject matter expert (SME) immediately sends the HHSC Guardianship Services supervisor a notification email containing:

 • the client’s name and locating address;

 • the date of the Emergency Order for Protective Services and whether or not an extension has been granted; and

 • notification that an emergency referral for guardianship services and an expedited assessment is necessary.